rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 certain sublexica, and these sublexica attest to limited case inventory in the majority corpus.
-Statistics on adnominal-person marking strategies morphological versus lexical provide evidence for word groups with distinctive patterns, which can be delimited by part-of-speech affiliation and/or semantic alignment (noun phrase, quantifiers, adpositional phrase and noun-like non-finite constructions in %Om).
+Statistics on adnominal-person marking strategies morphological versus lexical provide evidence for word groups with distinctive patterns, which can be delimited by part-of-speech affiliation and/or semantic alignment (noun phrase, quantifiers, adpositional phrase and noun-like non-finite constructions in -Om).
 The adpositional phrase differs from other syntactic elements in that adnominal-person marking is subject to complementary distribution, namely, adpositions take either a preceding complement or they are marked with a possessive index.
 In noun phrases (also non-finites) person can be expressed with both lexical and morphological means (see tables 4.53–4.58).
-Obligatory adnominal-person marking was attested in four parts of speech, nouns, quantifiers, pronouns, adpositions and noun-like non-finite constructions in %Om.
+Obligatory adnominal-person marking was attested in four parts of speech, nouns, quantifiers, pronouns, adpositions and noun-like non-finite constructions in -Om.
 In the grammars items with obligatory adnominal-person marking are usually shown to have smaller morphological case inventories, and their appearance in the tables is largely justified by their paradigmatic attestability.
 In concatenation of the language two specific phenomena were subjected to inspection: